BetterDiscord/docs/docs/plugins/concepts/patching.md

 targetUser(); // Now logs "green"
 ```

 If you take a look at the highlighted section, we are creating a new function `myNewFunction` that logs `green` and assigning it to `someObject.yourTarget` effectively overwriting the target function.
 That means when `targetUser` is called again, your function gets run successfully because it references the `someObject` object.
 This here is known as an `instead` patch because it completely replaces the target.
-All patches start this way but can expanded to become a `before` or `after` patch by storing a reference and calling the original function.
+All patches start this way but can be expanded to become a `before` or `after` patch by storing a reference and calling the original function.
 This also opens the door to subpatches and multiple users, but that can get complicated very fast.

 #### BetterDiscord